dwf/scipy-website/source/building/linux.rst

 The
 [http://www.scipy.org/Installing_SciPy/Linux#head-89e1f6afaa3314d98a22c79b063cceee2cc6313c
-build instructions for ATLAS] on this page work, but unfortunately the Numpy and Scipy packages don't work with ATLAS.
-One could build Numpy and Scipy from sources though, and a relatively painless way to do this is the [http://www.scipy.org/Installing_SciPy/Linux#head-f4511786c10fc5a608027f22e65df5e5078357b6 Sage] package.
+build instructions for ATLAS] on this page work, but unfortunately the NumPy and SciPy packages don't work with ATLAS.
+One could build NumPy and SciPy from sources though, and a relatively painless way to do this is the [http://www.scipy.org/Installing_SciPy/Linux#head-f4511786c10fc5a608027f22e65df5e5078357b6 Sage] package.
 (If you know a comfortable way to make ATLAS work on